palashjhabak/ohc/README.md

 The Open Home Control logo ("House"), also used in the hardware layouts, is copyright (c) 2013 by Uwe Freese.

-The logo can be used on boards or hardware devices only for private purposes for devices included in the project repository and which are therefore available to the public.
-For derived or modified versions, devices not existing in the repository, completely different products and for any commercial boards or devices, the logo must not be used without explicit permission from Uwe Freese.
+The logo may be used on hardware (boards or devices) or description of those only for private purposes for devices included in the project repository and which are therefore available to the public.
+For derived or modified versions, devices not existing in the repository, completely different products or for commercial boards or devices or to describe them, the logo must not be used without explicit permission from Uwe Freese.

 For more information on using the logo outside the hardware layout, please read the legal info on the website